 -

-- Norway rats also will take up refuge in the sewers and can enter homes through open or broken plumbing in the attic and under homes.
-They can enter through the sewer side, the vent side and are even well known to find their way up through the toilets.
+- Norway rats will also take refuge in the sewers and enter homes through open or broken plumbing in the attic and under homes.
+They can enter through the sewer and vent sides and are even well known to find their way up through the toilets.

 -